-Our three day Orkney tour from Inverness takes in the best the island has to offer!
+Our three day Orkney small group tour from Inverness takes in the best the island has to offer!
 See Neolithic sights such as Skara Brae, The Ring of Brodgar, Maeshowe, the Italian Chapel and more!

 Our 3 Day Orkney Islands & Highlands tour departs early from Inverness and we begin our journey north, passing through the imposing scenery of the Black Isle and spots such as Golspie, Loch Fleet and Carn Liath on our way to Gills Bay.
 We then take a ferry trip over to Orkney, landing at St Margaret’s Hope, where we will stop for photos and an optional visit to the Italian Chapel*.
 Afterwards, we will stop at Kirkwall, where you will check in to your accommodation.
 Kirkwall is the capital of Orkney and originally got its name from the Norse word Kirkjuvagr which means “Church Bay” which then changed to Kirkwaa and then Kirkwall.
 This is where you will stay for both nights of our 3 day Orkney tour.
 Orkney has a fascinating Viking history which you will learn about from your Driver-Guide throughout the tour!